ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 ## background_fetches_pool_size {#background_fetches_pool_size}

 Sets the number of threads performing background fetches for [replicated](../../engines/table-engines/mergetree-family/replication.md) tables.
 This setting is applied at the ClickHouse server start and can’t be changed in a user session.
-For production usage with frequent small insertions or slow ZooKeeper cluster is recomended to use default value.
+For production usage with frequent small insertions or slow ZooKeeper cluster is recommended to use default value.

 Possible values: